ds2-lab/LambdaFS/README.md

 - **Linux FUSE**: `sudo apt-get install fuse libfuse-dev`

 - **ZStandard compression**: `sudo apt-get install zstd`

+#### Installing Redis

+Clients of Serverless HopsFS use a local Redis instance to cache file-to-NameNode mapping information.
+You can install Redis via `apt install redis-server`.
+Once installed, you can optionally configure Redis to start on boot for that VM (if you intend to use that VM as a Serverless HopsFS client going forward).
+This can be done via `sudo systemctl enable redis`.
+If you receive an error "Failed to enable unit: Refusing to operate on linked unit file redis.service", then you can try the following command instead: `sudo systemctl enable /lib/systemd/system/redis-server.service`.

 ### Installing and Building the Serverless HopsFS Source Code